Ahmad-Chebbo/BTC-Portfolio-Website/README.md

 *Login and access project*

 Login logic is contained in the /login route in the underlying Laravel instance.
 To login and access the project, simply hit the /login route A user will be logged in and you will be redirected to /manager.
-Hitting the login route also reruns the migrations and seeds it or use the keyboard shortcut.
+Hitting the login route also retuns the migrations and seeds it or use the keyboard shortcut to redirect to the login page.

 ```
 shift + z